 Always use extreme care to prevent the refrigerant gas from leaking while using fire or flame.
-If the refrigerant gas comes in contact with the flame from any source, such as a gas stove, it breaks down and generates a poisonous gas which can cause gas poisoning.
+If the refrigerant gas comes in to contact with a flame from any source, such as a gas stove, it breaks down and generates a poisonous gas which can cause gas poisoning.
 Never weld in an unventilated room.
 Always conduct an inspection for gas leakage after installation of the refrigerant piping has been completed.

-7.1.
+8.1.
 Caution